Direct Line magazine

 A couple share a drink on their sofa.

-Work parties, catching up with friends and family, awkward/amazing Secret Santa sessions.
-You may find yourself having a few drinks every now and then over the holidays.
+Weddings, work parties, catching up with friends and family... you may find yourself having a few drinks every now and then over the summer.

 Alcohol leaves the body at a rate of roughly one unit per hour, but this varies greatly depending on your age, sex, height, weight, and various other factors.